Latest News and Press

 Doug Edwards, the Managing Director for VPS Guardians explains: “The providers wanted to benchmark what is the current legal status of a guardian, and what the obligations are for the owners or management companies for premises being used to house guardians.
 This document will help inform all stakeholders and support our aim to promote best practice across the industry, advocating that all legal and safety standards and regulations are adhered to, or exceeded, by property guardian providers.”

 “Running a property guardians’ programme not only helps to secure properties that are temporarily vacant, but in a small way all helps to alleviate the pressure on housing.
 Properly run providers ensure such schemes are managed ethically and safely.”
 Doug concludes.

-The 40-page paper is freely available on our website here.
 Three key points emerging from it are:

 i) Health and safety requirements apply to all buildings where Property Guardians live, whether they are commercial, residential or other types.

 ii) Fire safety, gas safety and any potential on-site hazards fall under the same regulations as tenants, and are enforceable by the same authorities.

 iii) Property guardians sign-up as licensees, not tenants; two of the key differences include non-exclusive occupation of the premises and shorter notices to leave.
 In return, guardians live in low-cost accommodation.